 Highlights: Loyal, Diligent, Confident.

 The Sakhalin Husky is by far the rarest Japanese dog breed in the world today.
-In fact, they are nearly extinct.
+These dogs are nearly extinct.
 By 2011, there were only two known purebred Sakhalin Huskies recorded in Japan.
-However, there is an unknown number of this breed still living on the Sakhalin Island.
+However, there is an unknown number of this dog breed still living on the Sakhalin Island.

 Sergey Lyubykh, the only Sakhalin Husky breeder in the world, died in 2012.
-Not long before his death, Lyubykh mentioned that there were not enough Sakhalin Huskies in this world to continue breeding, as there needs to be enough genetic diversity.
+And not long before his death, Lyubykh mentioned there weren’t enough Sakhalin Huskies in this world to continue breeding, as there needs to be enough genetic diversity.

-This breed first became internationally known due to the infamous Japanese research expedition to Antartica in 1958.
-An emergency evacuation was made, which left 15 huskies behind with the intention of coming back.
-Weather conditions became too bad and the rescue never happened.
+These dogs first became internationally known due to the infamous Japanese research expedition to Antartica in 1958.
+An emergency evacuation was made, which left 15 dogs behind with the intention of coming back.
+Weather conditions only worsened and the rescue never happened.

-After a full year, a new expedition arrived and found two of the dogs still alive.
-Today, Taro and Jiro are national heroes in the country of Japan.
+After a full year, a new expedition arrived and found two of the dogs still alive – Taro and Jiro.
+Today, the two dogs are national heroes in the country of Japan.
 As a matter of fact, these dogs are featured on monuments and statues all over Japan.